BrettFlavin/Phaser-3-Halloween-Game/README.md

 ## About The Project

-I decided it was time to learn a little JavaScript, and what better way to do so then to make a little game!
+Just trying to learn a little JavaScript, and what better way to do so then to make a little game!
+I began to learn more about the Phaser open-source JavaScript game development framework developed by Richard Davey and Photonstorm.
+Phaser can be used to make HTML5 games for desktop and mobile using JavaScript or TypeScript.
+The only requirement for Phaser on the web is a browser that supports the <canvas> HTML tag.
+The game is rendered either in WebGL or a Canvas element, making it widely compatible with most web browsers and easily ported to other platforms as non-compiled apps.

 ![Halloween Game title screenshot](https://github.com/BrettFlavin/Phaser-3-Halloween-Game/blob/master/title_screenshot.PNG)

 <!---------------->